BKinya/Android-FAQ/README.md

 - CV/Resume screening.
 - The recruiter, hiring manager call.
 This is typically not technical but covers your experience.
 - Technical Screening.
 Different companies choose different screening approaches.
 Some of the options include:
-    - Time boxed code  challenge.
+    - Time-boxed code  challenge.
 This includes likes of Hackerrank or leet code challenges, evaluted by an Engineer or automatically.
     - Technical screening call with an Android Engineer.
 Android concepts are asked.
 You mighty be asked to pair program with the engineer to write code for a small problem.
     - Take home assignment
 - On-site interview.
 This is usually the last stage.
 It varies from company to company.
 Some of the activities here include